Tag: Durban

 Can’t say we didn’t give our JessWess a good grounding.

-*Have faith, have hope, have courage too.
-Tom loved telling us ‘the real words, Dad!’ which according to him were the ones above, not these.
+“Have faith, have hope, have courage too.
+Livingstone Remedial.”
+Tom loved telling me the “Live in Sin” real words, Dad!’

 Who You Gonna Call?

-For a while I was an obstetric ambulance driver.
+For a while, I was an obstetric ambulance driver.
+Just for a short while early one morning in 1983.

 So Wendy wakes the Reed and announces it’s time: Stacey the firstborn is on her way and they need to get to the hospital sommer right now.
 Oka-ay, now where did the Reed put his car keys?
+Or at least the spares?

 Searching for stuff when you’re not completely calm is fruitless.
 Rather phone Koos.
-Who comes roaring around the corner into 10th Avenue, Berea, Durban, KwaZuluNatal, South Africa at three ay emm in the grey and grey 1965 Concorde deluxe four door column shift Opel.
+Who comes roaring around the corner into 10th Avenue, Berea, Durban, KwaZuluNatal, South Africa at three ay emm in the grey and grey 1965 Concorde deluxe four door, column shift Opel.
 Or was it my puke-green 1974 Peugeot 404 station wagon?
-Memory fades and it could be either.
+Memory fades, and it could be either.
 Both had slick column shift gear levers anyway.
 And anyway, it’s a good thing we have vehicles like this for times like these.
 Spacious bench seats.
 Ample boep-room between seats.

 I whisk them off to the hospital in no time.
 Efficiently.
 The robots change when I go through, the clouds dissolve and the sky turns blue . . thanks, Don Maclean.
 The Concorde is stable around the corners, swift on the straights.